arednch/packages/README.md

 In order to be able to compile/use these definitions, familiarize yourself with the OpenWrt build environment.
 Roughly in order:

 - [Build system essentials](https://openwrt.org/docs/guide-developer/toolchain/buildsystem_essentials)

+  * Note: The `phonebook` package will also require `golang` which is not part of the suggested buildsystem essentials.
+Hence, also run `sudo install golang` to add it.

 - [Build system setup](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem)
 - [Build system usage](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem)
 - [Building a single package](https://openwrt.org/docs/guide-developer/toolchain/single.package)